Blog>Cost Guides>Cost to build a garden football pitch

 Very few back gardens can actually accommodate a 105m by 68m professional pitch, so choosing the right size for your football pitch is key.

 If you do need a full-size pitch, it would make sense to consider hiring one for an hour or so when required.
-If you can compromise, you can easily fit in a smaller pitch into the available space you have.
+If you can compromise, you can easily fit a smaller pitch into the available space you have.

 Choosing the right place